dweltstorm/scripts/fake-kiosk/README.md

 # Fake Kiosk
-Adds a navbar to the top of the screen to make it look like you're in the kiosk
+Adds a thingie to the top of the screen to make it look like you're in the kiosk

 ## How to install
 1. First you need a Browser Extension for managing UserScripts (skip if you already have one):